 Since commencing operations in 2015, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities and establishing our corporate infrastructure.
 As a result, we have incurred net losses since inception.
-As of March 31, 2022, we had an accumulated deficit of \$304.5 million.
-We have incurred net losses of \$20.5 million and \$16.5 million for the three months ended March 31, 2022 and 2021, respectively.
-We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate and we cannot assure you that we will ever generate significant revenue or profits.
+As of March 31, 2023, we had an accumulated deficit of \$397.2 million.
+We have incurred net losses of \$29.3 million and \$20.5 million for the three months ended March 31, 2023 and 2022, respectively.
+We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate and we cannot assure you that we will ever generate significant product revenue or profits.

 Since inception, we have financed our operations primarily through the sale of equity securities.
-As of March 31, 2022, we had cash and cash equivalents and marketable securities of \$173.0 million and working capital of \$163.3 million.
-We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our planned operations for at least 12 months following the filing date of this report.
+In December 2022, we completed an underwritten public offering (the "2022 Public Offering") of 4,338,104 shares of common stock, at a public offering price of \$18.50 per share and received approximately \$75.0 million in net proceeds, after deducting underwriting discounts and other offering-related costs.
+In May 2022, we completed a sale of pre-funded warrants to purchase 4,000,000 shares of our common stock at a price per pre-funded warrant of \$12.4999 and received approximately \$49.8 million in net proceeds, after deducting expenses.
+As of March 31, 2023, we had cash and cash equivalents and marketable securities of \$231.6 million and working capital of \$213.0 million.
+We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our planned operations for a period of at least 12 months following the filing date of this report.